krisurbhi/Data_Analysis_of_Swiggy/README.md

 # Dataset Details
 The dataset contains information about restaurants, their locations, cuisines, menus, and more.
 It is structured in the swiggy.csv file with the following columns:

-•restaurant_no: Unique ID for each restaurant.
+restaurant_no: Unique ID for each restaurant.
-•restaurant_name: Name of the restaurant.
+restaurant_name: Name of the restaurant.
-•city: City where the restaurant is located.
+city: City where the restaurant is located.
-•address: Restaurant's address.
+address: Restaurant's address.
-•rating: Restaurant's rating.
+rating: Restaurant's rating.
-•cost_per_person: Cost per person for dining.
+cost_per_person: Cost per person for dining.
-•cuisine: Type of cuisine offered.
+cuisine: Type of cuisine offered.
-•restaurant_link: Link to the restaurant on Swiggy.
+restaurant_link: Link to the restaurant on Swiggy.
-•menu_category: Category of menu items.
+menu_category: Category of menu items.
-•item: Name of the menu item.
+item: Name of the menu item.
-•price: Price of the menu item.
+price: Price of the menu item.
-•veg_or_nonveg: Whether the item is vegetarian or non-vegetarian.
+veg_or_nonveg: Whether the item is vegetarian or non-vegetarian.

 # Project Focus
-1.Popular Cuisines in Different Cities
-•Find the most popular cuisines in various cities.
-•Identify trends and preferences in different cities.
+1.Popular Cuisines in Different Cities i.Find the most popular cuisines in various cities. ii.Identify trends and preferences in different cities.

 2.Top-Rated Restaurants
-•Identify the highest-rated restaurants.
-•Compare ratings across different cities and cuisines.
+i.Identify the highest-rated restaurants. ii.Compare ratings across different cities and cuisines.

 3.Menu Categories and Items

-•Analyze the different menu categories offered by restaurants.
-•Identify popular items in each category.
+i.Analyze the different menu categories offered by restaurants. ii.Identify popular items in each category.

 4.Cost per Person for Dining
-•Assess the dining cost per person at different restaurants.
-•Compare costs in various cities and cuisines.
+i.Assess the dining cost per person at different restaurants. ii.Compare costs in various cities and cuisines.

 By using SQL queries, this project aims to extract and analyze data to provide valuable insights for food enthusiasts and data analysts.